A Local’s Guide to Logan: Northern Utah’s Outdoor Adventure College Town

-Drive to the opposite end of Cache Valley to stand at the Bear River Massacre site, a sobering and important part of Cache Valley’s history.
+Drive to the opposite end of Cache Valley to stand at the Bear River Massacre site, a sobering and important part of Cache Valley’s history (Read: Nourished by the Land: A Shoshone Perspective).
 If you’ve got kids, visit Zootah, a small zoo that gives you the chance to see a variety of local wildlife up close.
 If you’re in Logan in October, a great sundown activity is to wander through artistic pumpkin displays at the North Logan Pumpkin Walk with a cup of hot cocoa in hand.

 Enjoy the great outdoors

 Logan’s downtown is a charming stroll.
 Logan’s backyard is a four-season high adventure.
 Boaters and kayakers can hit the water at Hyrum Reservoir or meander through the bird-filled marshes of the Bear River west of Logan.
 Drive further south to cliff-jump into glassy green water at Porcupine Reservoir, or visit Porcupine in September for a rare opportunity to watch schools of red-bellied salmon swim upstream to breed.